 This course covers the Revolution through World War I. It is designed for students who have consistently demonstrated strong academic ability and the motivation to work independently.
 The pace of this course is rapid.
 Students should plan to do 30-40 minutes of homework every night.
 Students will be presented with an intellectual foundation of the nation's political, social, and economic institutions.
 Additionally, students will read, analyze and communicate orally and in writing about primary source documents.
 These readings and other assignments serve as a means to assist students in developing critical thinking and problem-solving skills so that they can thrive in a global society.
-Students will read the first three chapters of the textbook over the summer and take an assessment during the first full week of school.
+Students are encouraged to read the first three chapters of the textbook over the summer.